Myth or fact?

 Your name is spelled correctly.
 The form should show your full legal name.
 Ask your lawyer or notary what to do if this name differs from the name that appears on your purchase contract.

-The form correctly indicates the way you want to hold the land (in joint tenancy or tenancy-in-common).
+If there is more than one owner, the form correctly indicates the way you want to hold the land (in joint tenancy or tenancy-in-common).
 If you’re unsure, ask your lawyer or notary to explain the difference to you.

 Your address is correct.
 If you’re moving into your new home, use your new address.
 This is how you’ll receive important mail related to the property, such as property tax assessments.